-Don and Erika Runnells Article for Legacy Giving Awareness Month: Mines and Earth Sciences
+Don and Erika Runnells (College of Mines and Earth Sciences)

 Former scholarship recipient pays it forward by creating a legacy gift to provide endowed graduate scholarships for the Department of Geology and Geophysics